franchottse/refile/README.md

 -   [x] Bind function to "Save Output" for saving output text
 -   [x] Bind functions to deleting one or all files
 -   [x] Bind functions to all menu options
+-   [ ] Save settings when closing app

 <a name="convertion" />